-A year ago, I committed to introducing an ARR metric for the entire Group which we have delivered, initially with the US Secure Payments ARR in November results and in this set of results for the Group.
-Group ARR was £25.2 million as at 31 March 2022, a 48% increase year on year (FY21: £17.0 million), a very strong outcome demonstrating the high level of visibility we have in our business model.
+A year ago, I committed to introducing an ARR1 metric for the entire Group, which we have delivered, initially with the US Secure Payments ARR1 in November results and in this set of results for the Group.
+Group ARR1 was £25.2 million as at 31st March 2022, a 48% increase year-year (FY21: £17.0 million), a very strong outcome demonstrating the high level of visibility we have in our business model.

-The Eckoh US Secure Payments ARR is \$9.0m, an increase of 38% from the same time last year, demonstrating the strong underlying growth in the business and the strong visibility of revenues.
+The Eckoh US Secure payments ARR is \$9.0m, an increase of 38% from the same time last year, demonstrating the strong underlying growth in the business and the strong visibility of revenues.
 When the Syntec US activity is included, the combined ARR is \$11.9 million, an increase year on year of 82%.

 The prudent cost control the management achieved in FY21 continued into FY22.
-Adjusted operating profit was $\pm$ 5.2 million, an increase of 10% year on year (FY21: $\pm$ 4.7 million).
+Adjusted operating profit3 was £5.2 million, an increase of 10% year on year (FY21: £4.7 million).